laanp/Icarus_Mods_Separated/README.md

 - Stops trees from catching on fire due to lightning strikes
 - Stops trees from falling down in a wind storm

+### laanp-Lantern_v1_w173_P.pak
+- Changes the in-game Battery Lantern to 'Pete's Nuclear-Powered Lantern.
+- Upgrades the Battery Lantern to never run out of power.
+- Lantern has properties updated to provide a far greater lighting distance.

 ### laanp-LargerDropshipSlots_v1_w173_P.pak
 - Dropship cargo slots increase from 15 - 30